knupel/ROMANESCO-Processing/README.md

 work version

 ##Architecture Sketches
-Launcher is Romanesco_25 sketch : you don't need this of this sketch to work.
+Romanesco_25 : Sketch to set Romanesco.
-Controleur is interface slider to use the objects and the different parameters.
+Controleur_25 : interface slider to use the objects and the different parameters.
-Prescene is use to move the object in the 3D space Scene is the result of performance, we can use this one to send tyo syphon or not Miroir is finish.
+Prescene_25 : use to move the object in the 3D space Scene_25 : the result of performance, we can use this one to send to syphon or not

 ## Code core
 launch the Scène, then the Préscène and Controleur in the last time